Judge says Georgia’s congressional and legislative districts are discriminatory and must be redrawn

 Jones wrote that he conducted a “thorough and sifting review” of the evidence in the case before concluding that Georgia violated the Voting Rights Act in enacting the current congressional and legislative maps.

-The judge wrote that despite the fact that all of the state’s population increase between 2010 and 2020 was attributable to growth among non-white populations, the number of congressional and legislative districts with a Black majority remained the same.
+The judge wrote that despite the fact that all of the state’s population increase between 2010 and 2020 was attributable to growth among non-white populations, the number of congressional and state Senate districts with a Black majority remained the same.

-That echoes a key contention of the plaintiffs, who argued repeatedly that the state added nearly 500,000 Black residents during the decade but drew no new Black-majority state Senate districts and only two additional Black-majority state House districts.
+That echoed a key contention of the plaintiffs, as one of their lawyers noted after the ruling.

+“In 2021, the General Assembly ignored Georgia’s diversification over the last decade and enacted a state legislative map that demonstrably diluted the voting strength of Black voters,” Rahul Garabadu, an American Civil Liberties Union of Georgia attorney, said in a statement.
+“Today’s decision charts a path to correct that grave injustice before the 2024 election cycle.

 Jones wrote in a footnote that his order “in no way states or implies that the General Assembly or Georgia Republicans are racist.”
 The Voting Rights Act does not require him to find that the challenged maps were passed to discriminate against Black voters or that the Legislature is racist, he wrote.
 “Nothing in this order should be construed to indicate otherwise.”